Azure/Hadoop-Migrations/docs/storm/challenges.md

 # Challenges of Storm

-1. Need to write java code
+1. Write java code
-2. Need to start from basic principles
+2. Basic principles
-3. Adoption for change is slow
+3. Slow changes
 4. Not support for govern artefacts